-Position Description: Hope Campus Christian Academy (HCCA) Teacher
+Position Title: Hope Campus Christian Academy (HCCA) Teacher

-- Set up of classroom in an age-appropriate fashion and as needed
+- Set up a classroom in an age-appropriate fashion and as needed.

-- Creates a needs list for curriculum, school supplies, and school resources and communicates those needs to the Campus Captain
+- Create a needs list for curriculum, school supplies, and school resources and communicate those needs to the Campus Captain.

 - Executes these lesson plans in an effective way with the students in their care

-- Adjusts style of teaching based on the needs of the children
+- Adjust style of teaching based on the needs of the children.

-- Assigns age-appropriate homework to children (or assists children with any school-assigned homework)
+- Assign age-appropriate homework to children (or assists children with any school assigned homework)

 - Meets with parents of children as directed by Campus Captain